scenariomartin/EnglishWords/words.md

 the savages lack the wit to understand the speech of civilized men. wildly angry at this insult to Tess, he hi3t the man in the face. be tired of
+I've never gone out of my way to propitiate people. nurse with tray doesn't know Joey, she has no time for friends.
 ```

 开花